thenodon/exporter_exporter_extended_labels/README.md

 This fork is compatible with exporter_exporter [0.5.0](https://github.com/QubitProducts/exporter_exporter/releases/tag/v0.5.0).

->If you just looking for the proxy functionallity please use the
+>If you're just looking for the proxy functionality please use the
 >[exporter_exporter](https://github.com/QubitProducts/exporter_exporter) project.

 The documentation for the extended labels is in the end of this README in the section called